-The Dean's List is a way of recognizing excellence in students who are registered for a BA or BA Honours degree.
+The Dean's List is a way of recognising excellence in students who are registered for a BA or BA Honours degree.
+Compiled annually in the spring, it includes the very best students.

 This collection of essays presents new research on the archaeology, history, and contemporary adaptations of Inuit-Métis of central and southeastern Labrador.